Farah-Azmy/video-screenshot-extractor/README.md

 A simple Python GUI tool (Tkinter + OpenCV) to extract screenshots from videos.
 It automatically saves the **first**, **middle**, and **last** frame from each `.mp4` video.

+# 👉 Steps
+When you click Start Processing, it asks you to select the input folder first.

+Then it asks you to select the output folder.

+Inside the output folder, it re-creates the same folder structure as input.

 <img width="877" height="656" alt="gui" src="https://github.com/user-attachments/assets/284e81ef-7633-4bee-af99-f1af04ba63f4" />

 ---